Vietnam prime minister says 2019 GDP growth to exceed 6.8%Tuesday, October 22,2019

 The country is targeting a GDP growth of 6.8% and will keep inflation below 4% next year, Phuc said at a meeting of the National Assembly, the country's lawmaking body.

 Vietnam's foreign exchange reserves have reached $73 billion, a record high, he added.

 Phuc said, however, that Vietnam has an open economy and is exposed to external risks.

 The country's pace of privatisation of state-owned enterprises and pace of budget spending on infrastructure have been slower than expected, Phuc also said.

-Vietnam’s exports and imports of petroleum in first nine months of 2019
+FDI in big cities of Vietnam in first 10 months of 2019

-Exports of animal feed and materials in first nine months
+Exports of iron and steel reached 2.49 billion USD in nine months

 Vietnam’s exports of goods in first 10 months of 2019

 Exports of phones and components accounted for 20% of total export turnover

 Asia Coffee-Trade picks up in Vietnam ahead of main harvest, Indonesia dull